-Through our work with the rice farm we realised small land owners are stigmatized as poor and exploited by larger commercial companies.
+Through our work with the rice farm we realised small land owners are stigmatised as poor and exploited by larger commercial companies.
 This locks them out of local markets and forces them to consider taking on exorbitant loans to buy seeds, fertiliser and link with transport costs.

 As a result of this in 2017 in collaboration with our Ghanaian partner we established the Ghanaian Chamber of Farmers (GCF) which, through a micro financing scheme, allows them to purchase superior seeds and equipment at cheaper rates whilst at the same time providing the farmers with the necessary farm training they need.
 As a result of this increased financial security they no longer have to remove their children out of school and hire them out as expendable labour to larger land owners.
 Instead the children can continue receiving an education and study towards a career of their choice.

 With many of the farmers growing chillies we decided to import these products to Scotland and try and support the farmers by providing them access to the UK wholesale market.
 The chillies are harvested, sun dried and are packaged and are transported to Accra before finally arriving in the UK arriving fully compliant with current EU and UK import legislation.
-Within months we were receiving very favourable feedback about the chillies (the Scoville scale rates them at 50000+) and as we were going on a trade delegation to Chicago we decided to invest in creating a handful of chili products including whisky and chili sauce and chocolate and chili sauce.
+Within months we were receiving very favourable feedback about the chillies (the Scoville scale rates them at 50000+) and as we were going on a trade delegation to Chicago we decided to invest in creating a handful of chilli products including whisky and chilli sauce and chocolate and chilli sauce.

-As well as providing social benefits for families in Ghana, purchasing these chili products benefits young people in Scotland.
+As well as providing social benefits for families in Ghana, purchasing these chilli products benefits young people in Scotland.
 Once the dried chillies arrive in Scotland our Scottish team process, pack and transport them to market.
 They also market and advertise to a wide international audience and direct the wholesale and e commerce side of business.
 This means that two communities benefit whilst at the same time you the buyer experience a high-quality brand with the knowledge of the positive impact your purchase has created.

 As our work in Ghana has developed we have begun to understand more about the complexities of child slavery within the country.
 Recent government reports suggest that 1 in 5 children are subject to child slavery.
 It is a highly complex problem and in an effort to contribute to eradicate this we decided at the beginning of 2018 to explore the option of organising a conference in Accra to progress the stalled National discussion around child slavery.
-At the same time, we purchased a 10-acre farm at Lake Volta which also came with river rights to establish a fish farm and a chili Farm.
-This is in the early stages of development but we would hope that the surplus from this project can be used to tackle the proliferation of child slavery in Ghana and that combined with the sale of our chili products here in the UK we can support children out of slavery and back into education.
+At the same time, we purchased a 10-acre farm at Lake Volta which also came with river rights to establish a fish farm and a chilli Farm.
+This is in the early stages of development but we would hope that the surplus from this project can be used to tackle the proliferation of child slavery in Ghana and that combined with the sale of our chilli products here in the UK we can support children out of slavery and back into education.